 It’s time for the annual competition to create the “Best Caesar Salad” in Houston.
 Creating a prize-winning Caesar Salad in Houston would be a significant feat, I would think.
 It’s a salad invented in and originally served in Tijuana, Mexico and Houston is a city with fully one-third if its population being Hispanic… and most of those being Mexican-American.
 This annual competition is co-sponsored by the Four Seasons Hotel, My Table magazine and The Food & Beverage Managers Association of Houston.

-Over in Houston, Texas (una colonia de Mexico), there is an annual competition to create the "Best Caesar Salad" in the city.
-That would be a significant feat, I would think, in a city boasts that nearly one-third if its population is Hispanic... and most of those are Mexican-American.
-With all of the excitement and buzz that accompanies this fun and popular 27-year-old competition, I thought I would remind readers about just what a Caesar’s Salad is, as well as talk about its history (and provide you with the recipe to make the original Classic Caesar’s salad as it is still prepared today at Caesar’s Restaurant in Tijuana (where it was invented).
-The Caesar's Salad IS, after all, possibly the most popular Mexican dish in the world.
-It is notable in the competition in Houston, that with all of the entries in the 2011 event, there were only three entries in the "classic" division, which should adhere to the recipe and the spirit of the original... and the winner in the division (as tasty as it was) used the restaurateur's "old family recipe".
-What's wrong with using the Cardini family's "old family recipe"?
+With all of the excitement and buzz that accompanies this fun and popular 28-year-old competition originally envisioned by Guy Stout, I thought I would remind readers about just what a Caesar’s Salad is, (as I did last year) and talk about its history (and provide you with the recipe to make the original Classic Caesar’s salad as it is still prepared today at Caesar’s Restaurant in Tijuana).
+The Caesar’s Salad IS, after all, possibly the most popular Mexican dish in the world.
+It is notable in the competition in Houston, that with all of the entries last year in the 2011 event, there were only three entries in the “classic” division, which should adhere to the recipe and the spirit of the original… and the winner in the division (as tasty as it was) used the restaurateur’s “old family recipe”.
+What’s wrong with using the Cardini family’s “old family recipe”?